-Binocular magnification is how much larger an object appears when viewed through binoculars compared to how large the same object would appear when viewed with the naked eye.
+Binocular magnification is how much larger an object appears when viewed through binoculars compared to how large the same object would appear when viewed with the naked eye from the same distance.

 If binoculars have 8x magnification, for example, a bird will appear eight times larger through the binoculars than with plain eyesight.
 This allows birders to more closely observe birds and see details clearly from a greater distance, without approaching the birds and causing them distress or scaring them away.

 Magnification is also sometimes called the "power" of the binoculars – binoculars labeled as 8-power have eight times magnification.
-Most optics have clearly labeled magnification, usually on the large focus wheel between the two barrels of the binns.
+Most optics have clearly labeled magnification, usually on the large focus wheel between the two long barrels of the binns.
 The binoculars' manual should also document the magnification.

 Best Magnification for Birding

-While this may seem to be the best option, the lower magnification typically offers the best view, and the more the birds are magnified, the dimmer the overall view may be, making the zoom feature less useful.
+Some binoculars offer zoom features with magnification ranging from 7-12 or greater on the same pair of binns.
+While this may seem to be the best option for all types of birding, the lower magnification typically offers the best view.
+The more the birds are magnified, the dimmer the overall view may be, making the zoom feature less useful.
 Zoom binoculars are also more expensive, and the cost may not be worthwhile for most birders.